goodblockio/drealms-standard/docs/DeveloperGuide.md

 ### ACTION `setati()`

+Sets a new ATI endpoint on a license.
+A license owner may only set an ATI endpoint for their own license.

-- `token_name` is the token family of the license.
+- `token_family` is the token family being assigned the new ATI.

-- `license_owner` is the name of the license owner.
+- `license_owner` is the name of the license owner assigning the ATI.

 - `new_ati_uri` is the new endpoint storing the license ATI.